 Unity Day - Wednesday, October 21, 2015

-on Unity Day: CustomInk Launches Its Fourth Annual “Be Good To Each Other” T-shirt campaign in support of PACER
+Special thanks to CustomInk For Its Fourth Annual “Be Good To Each Other” (now closed) T-shirt campaign in support of PACER!

 Sponsored by PACER’s National Bullying Prevention Center since 2011

 Make it ORANGE and make it end!
 What are your true colors when it comes to bullying?
 If you care about safe and supportive schools and communities make your color ORANGE on Unity Day.
-That’s the day everyone can come together—in schools, communities, and online—and send one large ORANGE message of support, hope, and unity to show that we are united against bullying and united for kindness, acceptance and inclusion.
+That’s the day everyone can come together—in schools, communities, and online — and send one large ORANGE message of support, hope, and unity to show that we are united against bullying and united for kindness, acceptance and inclusion.

 - Wear ORANGE.
 It can be an orange T-shirt, tie, hat, wristband, socks, or even shoelaces.
 Show your support beyond the school—wear ORANGE in the workplace, home and community.